-The low carb, high fat diet, also known as the ketogenic or keto diet plan, has come back into the spotlight once again and is here to stay, thanks to its loyal A-list followers such as Halle Berry and Gwyneth Paltrow, who swear by its many benefits.
+The low carb, high fat diet, also known as the ketogenic or keto diet plan, has been trending for a few years and is solidly here to stay.
+Mostly thanks to its loyal A-list followers such as Halle Berry and Gwyneth Paltrow, who swear by its many benefits.

 But what is the keto diet plan all about, and is it safe to follow long-term?
 We asked a dietician to weigh in.

 We’ve also looked at the ketogenic diet side effects that you may experience, as well the weight loss patterns associated with the keto diet.
-We’ve also included a few keto recipes, so that you’ll know what to cook if you choose to give this diet a try.
+Plus we’ve included a few keto recipes, so that you’ll know what to cook if you choose to give this diet a try.

 What is the keto diet plan?